-Peak and average meters (EPM-P series)
+(EPM-P series)

-The E4416/17A peak and average power meters (EPM-P series) are Agilent's most powerful measurement tools for pulsed and complex modulation formats.
-In combination with the E9320 sensors, they feature a userfriendly interface and powerful display controls.
-(See Figure 6.)
+The E4416/17A peak and average power meters (EPM-P Series) are cost efficient measurement tools for pulsed and complex modulation formats.
+In combination with the E9320 sensors, they feature a user-friendly interface and powerful display controls.
+(See Figure 11.)